-It is likely that future deployment of public NTP services might well involve an optional timestamping service, perhaps for-fee.
+It is likely that future deployment of public NTP services might well involve an optional secure timestamping service, perhaps for-fee.
 This agenda is being pursued in a partnership with NIST and Certified Time, Inc. In fact, several NIST servers are now being equipped with timestamping services.
 This makes public-key authentication a vital component of such a service, especially if the Sun never sets on the service area.

-8. Acknowledgements
+11. Acknowledgements

-Internet timekeeping is considered by many to be a hobby, and even this author has revealed a likeness to amateur radio.
+Internet timekeeping is considered by some to be a hobby, and even this author has revealed a likeness to amateur radio.
 There seems no other explanation why the volunteer timekeeper corps has continued so long to improve the software quality, write clock drivers for every new radio that comes along and port the stuff to new hardware and operating systems.
 The generals in the army have been revealed in the narrative here, but the many soldiers of the trench must be thanked as well, especially when the hardest job is convincing the boss that time tinkering is good for business.
+A list of important contributors is available at www.ntp.org and in the copyright page in the NTP software documentation.